intbio/Kosarim_et_al_2022/README.md

-# Kosarim_et_al_2022
-Supplement to the article "Analysis of ion atmosphere around nucleosomes using supercomputer MD simulations"
+This repository contains supplementary data for "Analysis of ion atmosphere around nucleosomes using supercomputer MD simulations" by Kosarim et al.